-• If the A/C compressor clutch engages and disengages as commanded
+• If the A/C compressor clutch engages

-- 7. Engine ON.
+- 7. Engine running.

 - 8. Verify the HVAC control module scan tool A/C Compressor Refrigerant Solenoid Valve Command parameter changes with varying cooling loads.

 - If the parameter does not change

 Refer to DTC B393B